Thors Officer School, ToCS Outside the Fairy Tale

 "I agree, but backup is always appreciated."
 Olivert took out a red rose, using it as an impromptu pointer.
-"I think I will have someone sympathetic to our cause become part of the service staff at Thors.
+"I think I'll have someone sympathetic to our cause become part of the service staff at Thors.
 Unobtrusively of course."

 "Class VII's dormitory?"
 Mueller asked.

 "Too obvious.
-I will give you the details later, dearest."
+I'll give you the details later, dearest."
 Olivert took a sniff.

 Erebonian politics could be so tedious.

-With the top ten graduates in regard to ARCUS aptitude screened, they looked over the next ten, but their search turned out to be much less fruitful than before.
-Mostly scions of big shot Erebonian Nobles, even the third son of Marquis Hyarms.
+With the top ten graduates in regard to ARCUS aptitude screened, they looked over the next ten.
+However, their search turned out to be much less fruitful than before.
+Mostly scions of big shot Erebonian nobles, even the third son of Marquis Hyarms.
 All of them with a penchant for treating commoners like dirt.
 The rest showed good grades and aptitudes, but lacked that certain 'something'.

 Laughter and agreement followed his words.
 Only Principal Vandyck remained serious.
-"I would like to make another special recommendation," the honorary general rumbled.
+"I'd like to make another special recommendation," the retired general rumbled.
 "Seeing as all other participants of our round table discussion are ready to leave, this should be the last nasty surprise of the day."

 Olivert quirked an eyebrow.
 "Principal, please stop to tempt fate.
-However, this truly must be a special student."
+Though this truly must be a special student."

 "I don't think I can outdo your IIA dossier on young Fie, but yes, it's a special case."
-He put out a thick file.
+He took out a thick file.

 "An Eight Leaves One Blade practitioner."
 Zechs mumbled.
 "If we were to accept him, we could as well turn Class VII into a martial-arts exhibition."

 "This sounds like a marvelous idea, master", Olivert said.
-"I shall discuss the possibility with instructor Valestein posthaste.
-All we are lacking is a Vander style practitioner.
+"I shall discuss the possibility with Instructor Valestein posthaste.
+All we're lacking is a Vander style practitioner.
 However, this can be quickly ameliorated, given that one of them is my bosom-buddy."

 Mueller popped a vein.
 "That was sarcasm, you idiot."